 Ans: The Performance Bottlenecks can be detected by using monitoring and profiling tools.
 These tools monitor the application server, web server, database server and network.
-These tools help in finding out the troubled area during the test which causes an increase in response time, server failure etc.
+These tools help in finding the troubled area during the test which causes an increase in response time, server failure etc.

 Q. 38 How does cache impact load testing results?

-Positive Effect: If you are testing an application having all the unique users then disable the cache using VuGen runtime setting.
+Positive Effect: If you are testing an application having all the unique users then disable the cache using the VuGen runtime setting.

 Negative Effect: If the application has the same set of users then you have to simulate the caching behaviour of the browser.
 You can enable the cache setting in the VuGen runtime setting.